 Located 2 hours and 15 minutes from Montreal, 2 hours and 30 minutes from Albany, and 5 hours and 15 minutes from New York City, Lake Placid is at its best in the winter.
-The Olympic spirit is still very much alive, and much of the fun of visiting with kids in the winter is getting to try out Olympic experiences together.
+The Olympic spirit is still very much alive, and much of the fun of visiting in the winter is getting to try out Olympic experiences together.
 Even if you only do several of these activities, you can likely save money by purchasing an Olympic Sites Passport.

 These winter activities will keep the whole family happy on a Lake Placid vacation.

 The whole family will love this classic winter fun activity.
 Lake Placid's 30-foot wooden trestle toboggan chute sends you zooming out across frozen Mirror Lake on an old-school toboggan.
 Depending on weather conditions, toboggans can travel more than 1,000 feet once they reach the frozen lake surface.
 A thrill for all ages.
 Toboggan rental: $15 per adult, $10 per student.

 Feel what it's like to ride a bobsled (with a professional driver and brakeman) as it thunders down the actual Olympic track.
 Minimum height to ride is 48 inches.
 Cost: $65-$75 per person, depending on age.
 (Discount available with the Olympic Sites Passport.)